cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ---
-title: "Bank - Send Tokens - With Kepler"
+title: "Bank - Send Tokens - with Kepler"
 order: 4
 description: Interacting with a Cosmos SDK chain through CosmJs and Kepler
 tag: deep-dive
 ---

-# Bank - Send Tokens - With Kepler
+# Bank - Send Tokens - with Keplr

 CosmJs allows you to connect with [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap), the widely used browser extension, to manage your private keys.
 In a previous section you used the command-line and CosmJs to issue commands to the Theta dev net.
 Here, you will do the same but with a GUI and a Keplr flavor.

-If you want, afterwards you can connect your locally started Cosmos blockchain like `simd`, and do the same.
+Optionally you can connect your locally-started Cosmos blockchain like `simd` and do the same.

 To keep the focus on CosmJs and Keplr, you are going to use ready-made pages created by the Next.js framework.
-If you routinely use another framework, fear not, the CosmJs code is sufficiently identifiable.
+Do not worry if you routinely use another framework, the CosmJs code is sufficiently identifiable.

 ## Create your simple Next.js project

-In your project folder you create the ready-made Next.js app.
-It automatically places it in a subfolder for you.
-This follows [the docs](https://nextjs.org/docs).
+In your project folder create the ready-made Next.js app, which automatically places it in a subfolder for you.
+This follows [the docs](https://nextjs.org/docs):

 ```sh
 $ npx create-next-app@latest --typescript